Ten Favorite Disney Cruise Line Perks: Should You Sail with DCL?

 5. Unique Dining

 I’m not a gourmet diner due to my picky palate, however, I adore attentive service and unique restaurant ambiance.
-DCL gets high marks for both.
+Disney Cruise Line gets high marks for both.
 And, then there’s the anticipation of dining in a different restaurant each night.
 It’s fun and exciting.
 And since your waitstaff follows you to each restaurant, you’ll get a high level of service for each meal.
 By the second or third night, they may have your favorite beverage waiting for you at your table!

 My two favorite restaurants are Animator’s Palate and Palo.
 (Remy is still on my bucket list.)